A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-Specify how board members demonstrate their commitment to the social strategy
+Specify how board members demonstrate their commitment to the social strategy.

 2.A.2.3 New board members have direct exposure to clients within the first year of joining the board.